5 Things You Should Know About Memory Care Facilities

-Memory care is not simply assisted living.
+Memory care in Lexington is not simply assisted living.
 While some assisted living centers have memory care units, those units will function differently from the assisted living portion.
 This is because people with memory loss issues, whether they have dementia or Alzheimer’s disease (which is a form of dementia), need specialized care.
 The Breckinridge is licensed as an assisted living facility as well as a memory care facility.

 Because of this, memory care facilities and homes will look a little different from your typical long-term living facility.

 As you begin your search for memory care for your loved one, following are five things you need to know about a good memory care facility.